 The markets are flooded with different kinds of deer repellents, each having its own benefits.
 Most of these repellents smell really bad so as to pose as deterrents for deer and other animals like rabbits.
 But, merely spraying them once in a while will not solve your deer problem.
 One has to be regular in using these.

 There are different types of deer repellents available and sold in the market.
 We are listing a few that are most commonly used by people:

 1. Natural Deer Repellent

 Natural products are always better to use as these are not dangerous to anyone.
 These also do not harm the environment.
 One such brand is the Plant Saver Deer and Rabbit Repellent that makes the animals and pests run away from any garden that’s sprayed with it.
 One can use such a type of repellent without having to worry about children or pets.
 Even the animals will not get harmed even if they touch or smell it.

-These repellents work well in winter and stick quite nicely on leaves of any trees.
+These repellents work well in winter and stick quite nicely on the leaves of any trees.
 One can use it in colder months when the deer season is on and gardens become virtual grazing grounds for this beautiful creature.

-These repellents are sprayed on the leaves of plants and have very putrid or bad taste.
-The ingredients contained in such repellents are rotten eggs, garlic and sauce.
+These repellents are sprayed on the leaves of plants and have a very putrid or bad taste.
+The ingredients contained in such repellents are rotten eggs, garlic, and sauce.
 One has to keep repeating the process of applying this type of repellent if he or she needs full proofing against deer.

 Also Read: 21 Amazing Uses of Epsom Salt for Gardening

-Deer can wreck great havoc to your green garden once they come to know that you gave a paradise to serve them delicious flowers and plants.
+Deer can wreck great havoc on your green garden once they come to know that you have a paradise to serve them delicious flowers and plants.
 Their occurrence will become more like a daily thing once they have made an entry for the first time.
 Many people use scare tactics to deter deer, but, how far these tactics will go to help you get a deer free zone depends on the choice of your tactic.